Sultanate of Mogadishu: Trade

 Upon arrival in Mogadishu's harbour, it was custom for small boats to approach the arriving vessel, and their occupants to offer food and hospitality to the merchants on the ship.
 If a merchant accepted such an offer, then he was obligated to lodge in that person's house and to accept their services as sales agent for whatever business they transacted in Mogadishu.
+The custom of sponsorship where merchants would be embraced by the locals was particular to the Somali coast and was a common form of trade in the region as late as the nineteenth century.
 Zheng He, the famous Chinese traveler obtained zebra and lions from Mogadishu and camels and ostriches from Barawa.

-Sultans of Mogadishu

-The various sultans of Mogadishu are mainly known from the Mogadishan currency on which many of their names are engraved.
-A private collection of coins found in Mogadishu revealed a minimum of 23 sultans.
-The founder of the sultanate was reportedly Fakhr ad-Din, who was the first sultan of Mogadishu and founder of the Fakhr ad-Din dynasty.
-While only a handful of the pieces have been precisely dated, the Mogadishu Sultanate's first coins were minted at the beginning of the 13th century, with the last issued around the early 17th century.
-For trade, the Ajuran Sultanate also utilized the Mogadishan currency who became allied to the Muzaffar dynasty of Mogadishu at the end of the 16th century.
-Mogadishan coins have been found as far away as the present-day country of the United Arab Emirates in the Middle East.
-The following list of the sultans of Mogadishu is abridged and is primarily derived from these mints.
-The first of two dates uses the Islamic calendar, with the second using the Julian calendar; single dates are based on the Julian (European) calendar.